Samantha Martin & Delta Sugar

-While Martin is a powerhouse unto herself, Send the Nightingale is not the work of a single talent.
-In combination with what she likes to term her “co-vocalists,” Sherie Marshall and Stacie Tabb, the vocal blend Delta Sugar produces is pure, unadulterated gospel-tinged, neuron-tingling magic where the sum is even richer than the already soul-melting parts.
-Add to that guitarist Mikey McCallum’s Delta-inspired and mystery-inflected guitar lines and Samantha Martin and Delta Sugar emerge as one of the most powerful new artists to emerge on the roots music scene in many a year.
+While Martin is a powerhouse unto herself, the vocal alchemy of Delta Sugar is not the work of a single talent.
+In combination with what she likes to term her “co-vocalists,” Sherie Marshall and newest full time member Mwansa Mwansa, the vocal blend Delta Sugar produces is pure, unadulterated gospel-tinged, neuron-tingling magic where the sum is even richer than the already soul-melting parts.

 Samantha Martin & Delta Sugar will begin a large scale 10 country tour, January to March 2019, with over 75 shows in Europe and Canada.